 With few exceptions, municipalities and several highly urbanized counties own their own waterworks systems.
 In some instances, the system of a municipality serves nearby communities and suburban areas.
 Some federal installations and many industrial plants have their own water supplies.

-Larger municipalities usually depend on surface water supplemented by ground water.
-Of Virginia's 2,500 public water supply systems, 2,300 use ground water.
-More than 6.1 million Virginians are served by public water systems and of these citizens, 95% receive fluoridated water.
+Larger municipalities usually depend on surface water supplemented by groundwater.
+There are approximately 2,900 active public water systems in Virginia, serving safe drinking water to more than 80% of Commonwealth's population.
+In addition, an estimated 7.4 million Virginians benefit from fluoridated drinking water, which represents 94 percent of the population served by public water systems.